Porges/ways-to-play/src/articles/cards/ceki/index.md

 ## Card Names

-For each card in the table below I show in order (left-to-right)
+For each card in the table below I show (in left-to-right order):

 1. a card from a 19th-century deck collected in @ChineseOfTheStraitsSettlements,
 2. a card from a different 19th-century deck from @YoungCeki [p.
 300] (as reproduced in @JavaanseKaartspelen),